TRANSITION

 Objective

-Build the conditions that make OrbaOS possible.
+Build the conditions that make OrbaOS™ possible.
 Establish baseline understanding and infrastructure.

 • Value stream mapping: Identify and map your primary value streams from intention to delivery

-• Technology assessment: Audit current systems and identify integration opportunities
+• Systems readiness scan: Audit current systems and identify integration opportunities

-• Cultural readiness assessment: Understand where resistance will come from and plan interventions
+• Legitimacy pressure scan: Understand where resistance will come from and what needs protection

 • Baseline measurement: Establish current state metrics (coordination tax, cycle time, meeting hours)